smellycoinproject/smellycoin-js/README.md

 #### Miner

 The Miner gets the list of pending transactions and creates a new block containing the transactions.
-By configuration, every block has at most 2 transactions in it.
+By configuration, every block has at most 1000 transactions in it.

 Assembling a new block:
 1. From the list of unconfirmed transaction selected candidate transactions that are not already in the blockchain or is not already selected;
 1. Get the first two transactions from the candidate list of transactions;
-2. Add a new transaction containing the fee value to the miner's address, 1 satoshi per transaction;
+2. Add a new transaction containing the fee value to the miner's address;
-3. Add a reward transaction containing 50 coins to the miner's address;
+3. Add a reward transaction containing 0 coins to the miner's address;
 4. Prove work for this block;

 ##### Proof-of-work

 The proof-of-work is done by calculating the 14 first hex values for a given transaction hash and increases the nonce until it reaches the minimal difficulty level required.
-The difficulty increases by an exponential value (power of 5) every 5 blocks created.
-Around the 70th block created it starts to spend around 50 seconds to generate a new block with this configuration.
-All these values can be tweaked.
+The difficulty increases by an exponential value (power of 5) every 150 blocks.

 ```javascript
 const difficulty = this.blockchain.getDifficulty();